Sat November 9 2024

 The Thai authorities carefully scrutinize family income and seek evidence that a family can provide for its children.
 Detailed income documentation is required, and families should be prepared to provide it – but wealth is not a program requirement, and the Thai law does not specify income levels.
 Serious illnesses of the parents would be evaluated on a case-by-case basis and could prevent an adoption.
 The Thais do not have a codified weight limit for parents as some sending countries (e.g. Korea, China) now do.
 However, recent (2006) anecdotal reports indicate that the DSDW/Child Adoption Center is increasingly concerned about this and has rejected a few families for being unacceptably overweight (and thus, presumably, more likely to have serious health issues that would interfere with parenting).

 As with most international programs, some requirements may be waived for the adoption of a waiting or special needs child.
-Consult your agency for details.
+Consult us for more details.
+Please use the form below.